-People powered movements are transforming the world—and our work.
+People-powered movements are transforming the world—and our work.
 Today, nearly everyone has tools for change in the palm of their hand, which is reshaping how organisations like Greenpeace think and operate.

-The Mobilisation Cookbook is a guide to answer (almost) everything you wanted to know about “people powered” campaigns at Greenpeace but were afraid to ask.
+The Mobilisation Cookbook is a guide to answer (almost) everything you wanted to know about “people-powered” campaigns but were afraid to ask.

 In this guidebook, you’ll find:

-- Six “key ingredients” of people powered campaigns.
+- Six “key ingredients” of people-powered campaigns

-- “Recipes” and case studies of people powered Greenpeace campaigns.
+- “Recipes” and case studies of people-powered Greenpeace campaigns

-- Five approaches Greenpeace teams and offices are using to become more engagement-centric.
+- Five approaches Greenpeace teams and offices are using to become more engagement-centric

-- The Engagement Pyramid – a tool for providing a full spectrum of roles for people.
+- The Engagement Pyramid – a tool for providing a full spectrum of roles for people

-- Eight examples of volunteering at Greenpeace that reflect the diverse talents and skillsets of 25,000+ change agents around the world.
+- Eight examples of volunteering at Greenpeace that reflect the diverse talents and skillsets of 25,000+ change agents around the world

-- Open Campaign strategies and tactics for attracting new people, building and sharing power, and creating stronger, long-lasting campaigns.
+- Open campaign strategies and tactics for attracting new people, building and sharing power, and creating stronger, long-lasting campaigns